Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

   * code should re-compile when we change a file
   * page should update automatically when the code changes
-  * a simple way to manage dependencies and modules
+  * dependencies and modules should be simple to manage
   * page shouldn't lose state when loading new code
   * browser should report errors accurately in the right source files